-Federal regulations require that you maintain Satisfactory Academic Progress of a 2.0 ("C") cumulative GPA minimum and successfully complete 67% of attempted credits each term.
+Federal regulations require that students maintain Satisfactory Academic Progress of a 2.0 ("C") cumulative GPA minimum and successfully complete 67% of attempted credits each term.
 The Financial Aid Office reviews academic performance each term.
-If you do not meet the standards of progress, you may be placed on financial aid warning or you may be disqualified from receiving financial aid in the future.
-If you have extenuating circumstances that prevented you from being successful, you may appeal to be reinstated by completing a Satisfactory Academic Progress Appeal form and document in writing why academic standards were not met along with a plan to be successful.
-If you withdraw, drop out, or stop attending classes, you may be subject to repayment of financial aid funds to CGCC.
-The full policy is available in hard copy format from the Financial Aid Office or online at www.cgcc.edu/ financial-aid/resources.
+If a student does not meet the standards of progress, they may be placed on financial aid warning or may be disqualified from receiving financial aid in the future.
+Students who have extenuating circumstances that prevented successful completion may appeal to be reinstated by completing a Satisfactory Academic Progress Appeal form and document in writing why academic standards were not met along with a plan to be successful.
+Students who withdraw, drop out, or stop attending classes may be subject to repayment of financial aid funds to CGCC.
+The full policy is available in hard copy format from the Financial Aid Office.